clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 ### CSS PSEUDO SELECTORS

+- think about it as, CSS modules give you access to an js oject eg 'classes' which gives you access to a string version of your css styles of css class, but adjusted to be unique

 - remove inline styling and js styling from code
 - doing it CSS module style, add styling into .css file
 - see below, react returns classes defined in css file, classes.Red, as a string and any class applied, also works for nested classes, even if its to just a sub selector eg. in css, .App button.Red{} applies only to buttons but we access via classes.Red

 ```js
 //App.js